jessicacousins/fullstack_vite_webapp/README.md

 - **AI Moderation for flagging comments**: Integrated AI moderation to automatically flag inappropriate comments based on predefined criteria.
 - **AI-generated content**: Enhanced blog functionality with AI-generated content creation using OpenAI.
 - **Admin Dashboard Data Access**: Provides moderators with a comprehensive view of flagged content, supported by sentiment analysis for all interactions, ensuring an informed and efficient review process.

+### AI Product Recommendations

+- **Real-Time Suggestions and Interest Tracking**: The system provides real-time feedback on product categories and suggests similar items, enriching user experience with AI-driven recommendations.
+Additionally, viewed product data is logged in the backend, allowing tailored suggestions based on user interests.
+- **Learn More Details**: When users click on the "Learn More" button for a product, they receive a detailed, AI-generated post about the item, including relevant information and insights.
+This provides users with an enriched, informative view of the product they are currently exploring

 ### Legal Attribution for OpenAI